Impacted Canines

 Norfolk: (757) 489-1511

 Humans have two upper (maxillary) canines and two lower (mandibular) canines.
-Canine teeth are sometimes referred to as cuspids, fangs, or “eye teeth” because of their direct positioning beneath the eyes.
-Canine teeth have thicker and more conical roots than incisors and thus have an especially firm connection to the jaw.
-Canine teeth often have the longest root of all teeth in the human mouth and the last to fully erupt and fall into place; often around age 13.
+These teeth are also known as cuspids, fangs, or “eye teeth” because they sit beneath the eyes.
+Canine teeth have long, strong roots.
+As a result, they form a firm connection to the jaw.
+In fact, they often have the longest roots of all teeth.
+In addition, they are usually the last teeth to erupt, often around age 13.

 What causes teeth to become impacted canines?

-There are several main causes for impacted canine teeth:
+There are several common causes of impacted canine teeth:

 Oral Examination